mousepawmedia/devdocs/source/network/phabricator.rst

 * **S1: Global** allows any logged in user to access the object by default.
   This should be used for:

-  * Anything relating to our open source projects (Tasks, Differentials, etc).
+  * Anything relating to our open source projects (Tasks, Revisions, etc).

   * Most Phriction documents.